ipta/pulsar-clock-corrections/tempo/clock/time_gbt.dat.md

 2024-01-06 20:29:21.015 - Validation failed: New version of tempo/clock/time_gbt.dat clock corrections differ from old version where they overlap in 11 places
 2024-01-07 20:29:43.962 - Validation failed: New version of tempo/clock/time_gbt.dat clock corrections differ from old version where they overlap in 11 places
 2024-01-08 20:29:51.024 - Validation failed: New version of tempo/clock/time_gbt.dat clock corrections differ from old version where they overlap in 11 places
+2024-01-09 20:29:18.779 - Validation failed: New version of tempo/clock/time_gbt.dat clock corrections differ from old version where they overlap in 11 places
 ```
 [Full log](https://raw.githubusercontent.com/ipta/pulsar-clock-corrections/main/log/tempo/clock/time_gbt.dat.log)